bbka123/ChestLocker/README.md

-# PocketGuard
+# ChestLocker

-PocketGuard guards your chest against thieves.
+ChestLocker protects your chest from theft.

 # Installation
 1. Drop it into your /plugins folder.